btcgear/OpenCart_Bitcoin/README.md

 This code accurately converts any Mt.Gox-compatible currency to BTC using the up-to-the-minute Mt.Gox values for average trade vaule and last trade value.
 It is completely self contained and requires no cron jobs or external hardware other than a properly configured bitcoind server.
 Every order creates a new bitcoin address for payment and gives it a label corresponding to the order_id of the order.
 It installs like any other OpenCart plugin and it is completely integrated with OpenCart.

-This extension has been tested with OpenCart versions between 1.5.2.1 and 1.5.4.1.
+This extension has been tested with OpenCart versions between 1.5.2.1 and 1.5.5.1.

 Any questions or comments can be sent to support@btcgear.com.

 To receive information about future updates, send an email to opencart_bitcoin@btcgear.com.

+# Dependencies

+This extension now requires previous installation of [vQmod](https://code.google.com/p/vqmod/) and will not run properly without it. vQmod enables making changes to core OpenCart functionality without actually editing the core OpenCart files.

 # Installation

+1. Install vQmod.
-1. Upload all files maintaining OpenCart folder structure.
+2. Upload all files maintaining OpenCart folder structure.
-2. Install the payment module in the admin console (Extensions > Payments > Bitcoin > Install).
+3. Install the payment module in the admin console (Extensions > Payments > Bitcoin > Install).
-3. Edit the payment module settings (Extensions > Payments > Bitcoin > Edit).
+4. Edit the payment module settings (Extensions > Payments > Bitcoin > Edit).
+5. Click the link at the top of the payment module settings to initialize Bitcoin-related columns in your OpenCart database.
-4. Run at least one test order through checkout up until payment (no payment required).
+6. Run at least one test order through checkout up until payment (no payment required).
 The first order initializes the Bitcoin currency and will return 0 BTC for the order total.

 ## Explanation of Settings